jasonkmoses/Adam-Saturday/README.md

 Feel free to add what you want to it 🤪.

-Other projects can be added to it like the Instagram checker project like here and voice commands can issued to that as well.
+Other projects can be added to it like the Instagram checker project like here and voice commands can be issued to this as well.

 # Requirements: